AmeerQatmosh/Database-Manager/# Database Manager Java Application Report.md

 In this feature, the user should be able to access all tables and he/she can modify the tables.
 This feature also includes capability to change the database connection at runtime, however, the database should be supported by the Application.

+### 2.3 Import data to the database

+In this feature, the user should be able to upload a file which contains data.

+### 2.4 Export the database tables and data

+In this feature, the user shall be able to export files containing data, schema, or both in CSV format.
+This feature includes exporting the locale files which are the uploaded and
+SQL files.

+### 2.5 User authentication and authorization